30 DIY Home Projects Absolutely Anyone Can Do

 Gain usable space by decluttering your home.
 Get the whole family involved.
 First, sort through your stuff to determine what you really use and what you wouldn’t miss.
 Donate items you no longer need to a school, a homeless center, an animal shelter, your church, or your favorite charity.

 Next, store things used infrequently in cabinets and drawers, leaving countertop space free and clear.
+Use a closet organizer to get shoes, linens, or other closet items in line.
 For the things you feel must be left within easy reach, try some simple DIY projects to organize your must-haves like shoes, mail, cords, keys, and more.

 19. Line Drawers